Surface separation in elastoplastic contacts

-Figure~\ref{1x.2height.sinus.eps} illustrates the discussion above for an elastoplastic solid with roughness on two length scales.
-A flat rigid surface will make the first contact (contact force $F_{\rm N} = 0^+$) with the roughness profile at the top of the small asperity on top of the big asperity for $z=h_0$.
-If the rigid flat is pressed against the elastoplastic solid so that the small asperities (short wavelength roughness) are smoothed (flattened) close to the top of the big asperity then on a second approach to the plastically deformed surface the two solids will first make contact (contact force $F_{\rm N} = 0^+$) at $z=h_0-\Delta h$ where $\Delta h$ is the amplitude of the short wavelength roughness.
-Thus, the average surface separation at the first contact during the second approach will be $\Delta h$ smaller than for the undeformed surface.
-The Persson contact mechanics theory assumes randomly rough surfaces, which will be the case only if the short-wavelength roughness is smoothed everywhere.
-This corresponds to using the dashed line in Fig.~\ref{1x.2height.sinus.eps} in the theory calculations, when accounting for the influence of plastic flow on the average surface separation.
+Figure~\ref{1x.2height.sinus.eps} illustrates the discussion above for an elastoplastic solid with surface roughness on two characteristic length scales.
+A flat rigid surface will first come into contact ($F_{\rm N} = 0^+$) with the roughness profile at the top of the small asperity located on the top of the larger asperity, i.e.~at $z = h_0$.
+If the rigid flat is pressed against the elastoplastic solid so that the small asperities (short-wavelength roughness) undergo plastic flattening near the top of the large asperity, a subsequent approach to the plastically deformed surface will result in first contact ($F_{\rm N} = 0^+$) at a reduced height, $z = h_0 - \Delta h$, where $\Delta h$ denotes the amplitude of the short-wavelength roughness.
+Consequently, the average surface separation at the onset of contact during the second approach will be $\Delta h$ smaller compared with the undeformed surface.

+In the Persson contact mechanics theory, the surfaces are assumed to be randomly rough.
+This assumption is valid only when the short-wavelength roughness has been smoothed over the entire interface.
+Hence, in the theoretical treatment of plastic flow, this situation corresponds to using the dashed profile in Fig.~\ref{1x.2height.sinus.eps} to represent the modified (smoothed) power spectrum.

 The approach used above to include plastic flow conserved the volume of the elastoplastic solid.
 Figure~\ref{1x.2height.sinusVOLUME.eps} illustrates the type of volume-conserving plastic deformations implicit in the present theory approach: when the top of the roughness profile moves downwards, the valley moves upwards.
 In the boundary element simulations presented below, surface elements (represented by grid points) in the contact regions move downwards so that the maximum stress equals the penetration hardness.
 This numerical approach does not conserve the volume of the elastoplastic solid.